AlynxZhou/hikaru/tutorials/types.md

 File's updated time from its front matter.
 Only available for posts and pages.

-## `zone`

-File's timezone from its front matter.
-Only available for posts and pages.

 ## `title`

 File's title from its front matter.
 Only available for posts and pages.